-Several years back, during a solitary trip to a remote New England island, I found myself in a fairly hairy situation.
-It was the dead of winter, and I’d spent an afternoon wandering a completely empty, miles-long stretch of beach, where the surf gleamed with the sleek, grey bodies of harbor seals.
-To my delight, a few seals had been curious and had swum close enough that I could see their whiskers and hear the chuff of their nostrils opening.
+Not long ago I experienced the joy and terror of traveling alone in a matter of hours.
+I was on a solitary trip to a remote New England island in the dead of winter, and I’d spent the afternoon strolling an empty, miles-long stretch of beach, where sleek harbor seals played in the surf.
+To my delight, a few curious seals had come close enough that I could make out their whiskers and hear their loud exhales.

 Once my cheeks had gone numb and the sun had started to set, though, I’d made my way back to where I’d parked my Jeep, in the lee of a high dune.
 But when I revved the engine and threw the car in gear, the wheels only whirred uselessly, spinning without purchase.
 Reverse was no better, and even engaging the 4WD only sent a geyser of sprayed sand from my tires—which, I could see once I got out of the car, were now carved into deep hollows.